djedkare/problems/README.md

 ## Automatic Code Formatting
 It's not enough to have `ocamlformat ocamlformat-rpc ocaml-lsp-server` in the switch.
 They will only do their work if there is a `.ocamlformat` file in the project directory.
 Easy to overlook as it is a dotfile, and thus hidden.

+## Pretty Printing
+... is still tedious to me.